Trump Supporter Tells Her Daughters That Getting Groped Is 'No Big Deal'

 Others said that “groping” doesn’t describe what was done to Dr. Christine Blasey Ford.

-“Groping” doesn’t even begin to describe what he’s been accused of.
+“‘Groping'” doesn’t even begin to describe what he’s been accused of.
 Regardless, her low expectations of 18-year-old males’ behavior is extremely disturbing.”

 Another Twitter user hopes that the mother from Montana wasn’t also raising a son because she would be arming him to assault others.

-“Groping” doesn’t even begin to describe what he’s been accused of.
-Regardless, her low expectations of 18-year-old males’ behavior is extremely disturbing.”

 Raw Story says that the mother seemed angry at the way Brett Kavanaugh was being treated for what she deemed to be a minor social infraction and wanted her daughters to know that this kind of behavior by 18-year-old men is commonplace.
-For the record, her daughter remained mostly silent, but nodding in support.
+For the record, her daughter remained mostly silent but nodded in support.